 The board of directors of the Company resolved on 17 June 2020 to enter into a joint venture with Thai Kin Co., Ltd. to subscribe for 51% shares of its existing subsidiary Paokin Co., Ltd..
-The investment limit is USD 14,768 thousand or equivalent in Thai baht.
-On 6 November 2020, the equity subscription has not yet completed.
+The investment limit is USD 14,768 thousand or equivalent in Thai Baht.
+Upon an in-depth evaluation of the subsequent changes in the business environment by both parties, it was determined that the originally anticipated benefits and goals of the joint venture could not be achieved.
+As at 7 April 2021, the Company and Thai Kin Co., Ltd. therefore agreed to terminate the unexecuted joint venture.